gabrielewig/gabrielewig.github.io/_posts/2019-06-27-wireguard-to-vpn-subnet.md

 *   `PostUp` and `PostDown` on the LAN client create the necessary routing rules to allow traffic to pass between the local and vpn networks.
 There *are* other routing rules required, but `wg-quick` should take care of them.
 *   The `Endpoint` and `PersistentKeepalive` entries on the Laptop and LAN clients is what allows them to communicate from behind a NAT. `Endpoint` initiates a direct connection to the VPS, while `PersistentKeepalive` keeps them in communication from behind any router.
 In this case it refreshes the link every 25 seconds.
 *   `AllowedIPs` controls which devices or networks can communicate over an interface.
 WireGuard uses this to setup routing rules as well as which connections to allow or drop.
-If you expect a peer to send or receive packets from a client or network it should be included in its `AllowedIPs`.
+If you expect a peer to send or receive packets from a client or network, it should be included in its `AllowedIPs`.

 ### Testing the Network